-Mr. Scheid, 61, has served as a member of our Board since April 2012.
-A veteran financial industry executive with over 35 years of experience, Mr. Scheid has a deep expertise in finance, retail strategies, risk management and investment services, and we believe he is qualified to serve on our Board.
-He has served on the board of Blue Nile Company, an online retailer of diamonds and fine jewelry, since 2007.
-Mr. Scheid formerly served on the boards of Janus Capital Group Inc., a global investment firm, from 2002 to 2012 and The PMI Group, Inc. from 2002 to 2009.
+Mr. Scheid, 62, has served as a member of our Board since April 2012.
+A financial industry executive veteran with over 35 years of experience, Mr. Scheid has a deep expertise in finance, retail strategies, risk management and investment services, and we believe he is qualified to serve on our Board.
+Mr. Scheid formerly served on the boards of Blue Nile Company, an online retailer of diamonds and fine jewelry, from 2007 until 2015, Janus Capital Group Inc., a global investment firm, from 2002 to 2012 and The PMI Group, Inc. from 2002 to 2009.
 Mr. Scheid was previously a partner at Strategic Execution Group, a consulting firm, from 2007 to 2012.
-He served as the chairman of Janus Capital Group Inc. until 2012 and also served as the company's chief executive officer from 2004 to 2006.
+He served as the chairman of Janus Capital Group Inc. until 2012 and also served as the chief executive officer from 2004 to 2006.
 Mr. Scheid was an operating partner at Thoma Bravo, LLC, a private equity firm from 2008 to 2011.
 From 1996 to 2002, Mr. Scheid served in multiple senior executive positions for Charles Schwab Corporation.
 He was vice chairman of the Charles Schwab Corporation and president of the Schwab Retail Group.
 Prior to these roles, Mr. Scheid served as Schwab's chief financial officer and was the chief executive officer of Charles Schwab Investment Management.
 He served as the Federal Reserve Bank of San Francisco's representative on the Federal Advisory Council in Washington, D.C. from September 2000 to February 2002.
 Mr. Scheid is a certified public accountant and holds a B.S. in accounting from Michigan State University.